-She was awarded an entrance scholarship to study composition with Simon Bainbridge for her MMus Degree at the Royal Academy of Music, subsequently holding the post of Junior Manson Fellow, and was awarded her DPhil from Worcester College, Oxford where she studied with Robert Saxton.
-She currently teaches composition tutorials at the University of Oxford.
-She was composer in residence at the Lichfield Festival, 2016 through the Sound and Music Embedded scheme and her work features in the ‘Hitting the right note: Amazing Women of the Royal Academy of Music’ exhibition on display at the Royal Academy of Music.
+Deborah was awarded an entrance scholarship to study composition with Simon Bainbridge for her MMus Degree at the Royal Academy of Music and completed her DPhil at Worcester College, Oxford where she studied with Robert Saxton.
+She currently teaches composition tutorials at the University of Oxford and is Associate of both the Royal Academy of Music and the Faculty of Music, Oxford.